 Video tag allows you to record related information like people and location of a certain time point during playback.
 You are also allowed to use video tag(s) to search for record files and position time point.

 Before playing back by tag:

+- 1. Enter Playback interface.

+- Menu>Playback

-2. Search and play back the record file(s).
+- 2. Search and play back the record file(s).
 Refer to Chapter 6.1.1 for the detailed information about searching and playback of the record files.